-This test is specifically called the Thomas Test.
 Sit on the edge of a table, preferably where your sit bones (or ischial tuberosities) are located.
 Take one of your knees and pull it up towards your chest.
+Rock back and let the other leg hang.
 In this position, you have locked up your pelvis in an upright posture.
-Rock back and let the other leg hang.

-We are looking at 3 different things that could be happening:
+We are looking at three different things that could be happening:

-- Check if the bend in your knee is greater than 70 degrees, as that means that there is tightness in the rectus femoris muscle.
+- Check if the bend in your knee is greater than 70 degrees, as that means tightness in the rectus femoris muscle.
 The hanging leg should be at 90 degrees.
-If it is less than 70 degrees from bent to straight, it shows that there is tightness in the rectus femoris muscle.
+If it is less than 70 degrees from bent to straight, it shows tightness in the rectus femoris muscle.

-- Look at the knee and see how it is in line with the hip.
+- Look at the knee and see how it aligns with the hip.
 If your knee is out to the side, that shows that you might have IT band tightness.

 Give that advanced hip flexor test a go, and share your results.

-You can use your phone to record it as you go through the movement from the side and from the front so you review your position.
-Or you can just ask someone to quickly test you and check those three different things.
-You can use a plinth or if you are in a gym setting, you can use a bench to go through the test.
+You can use your phone to record it as you go through the movement from the side and the front, so you review your position.
+Or you can ask someone to test you and check those three different things quickly.
+You can use a plinth, or if you are in a gym setting, you can use a bench to go through the test.
 If you are at home, you can use your table.
 Make sure you have a stable table when you go through this exercise.

 Make sure to swing by ExercisesForInjuries.com.
-Enter in your injury or pain in the search bar on the top right of the screen.
-There’s a good chance that I have an article, an interview, or a video that will help you overcome injury or pain.
+Enter your injury or pain in the search bar on the top right of the screen.
+There’s a good chance I have an article, an interview, or a video to help you overcome injury or pain.

 If you want to instantly release your hip flexors for more strength, better health, and all-day energy, click here to check out the Unlock Your Hip Flexors program.